-Taking some sort of lashing and binding material will go a long way in making things easier for you.
+Taking some sort of lashing and binding material will go a long way in making things easier for you when primitive camping.
 I like a small diameter cord with decent strength.
 Paracord is commonly used and cheap but I have grown to prefer a braided line like throw line used by Arborists.
 Take some duct tape, I use Gorilla brand, for use in bindings, bandages, repairs, and a variety of other tasks.

 Even if you don’t plan to be out after dark, take a light.
 They weigh little but can be a lifesaver if you get stuck out later than you planned.
 I prefer handheld lights but headlamps are convenient and work well.
 Keep a couple of changes of batteries in your pack just in case.

-Whether you are going somewhere you are familiar with or not, take a map and compass.
+Whether you are going somewhere you are familiar with or not, take a map and compass when primitive camping.
 If you are good at map reading, simply memorizing a few key directions may be enough but for the weight, a small map won’t be an inconvenience and can be used as tinder if you need it.

 Please get a good quality compass!
 I have seen the cheap compasses from big box stores be off as much as 15 degrees!
 If you are an occasional woodsman, I recommend the Eyeskey Waterproof Multifunctional Compass but a more full-featured compass may be better if you spend a lot of time outdoors.